netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 {::include-fold ./examples/long-line-ex.txt}
 ~~~

-Native YANG features (e.g., breaking line, "+") SHOULD be used to fit a module into the line limits.
+Built-in YANG features (e.g., breaking line, "+") SHOULD be used to fit a module into the line limits.
-Exceptionally, RFC8792-folding of YANG modules MAY be used if and only if native YANG features are not sufficient.
+Exceptionally, RFC8792-folding of YANG modules MAY be used if and only if Built-in YANG features are not sufficient.
 A similar approach (e.g., use "--tree-line-length 69" or split a tree into subtrees) SHOULD be followed for tree diagrams.

 ### YANG Module Classification